ratwolfzero/hopalong_python/README.md

 ### Image Pixels and Color Mapping

-In both versions of the program (basic and advanced), pixels are color-coded based on the number of times the trajectory points "hit" them, referred to as the "pixel hit count."
+In both versions of the program (basic and extended), pixels are color-coded based on the number of times the trajectory points "hit" them, referred to as the "pixel hit count."

 ### Pixel Hit Counts (Density) and Visualization